Boundedness of elliptic Calabi-Yau varieties with a rational section: Rationally connected K-trivial varieties

 of $(\mathcal{X}, \mathcal{B})$, there exist effective divisors $\mathcal E, \mathcal F$ on $\mathcal Y$ such that $K_\mathcal{Y} + \mathcal{E}=\sigma^\ast(K_\mathcal{X}+ \mathcal{B}) + \mathcal{F}$, with $\sigma_\ast \mathcal E= \mathcal B$ and $\mathcal{F}$ is $\sigma$-exceptional.
 Up to decomposing $S$ in a disjoint union of finitely many locally closed subsets and possibly passing to a higher model $\mathcal{Y}$, we can assume that $(\mathcal{Y}, \mathcal{E})$ is log smooth over $S$.
 Moreover, we can also assume that the support of $\mathcal E$ contains all $\sigma$-exceptional divisors and that $\lfloor \mathcal E \rfloor =0$.

 Let us notice that for any sufficiently divisible $m \in \mathbb{N}$, and for $0<\epsilon \ll 1, \; \epsilon \in \mathbb{Q}$,

 By~\cite{MR3779687}*{Theorem 4.2},

-is a constant function of $s \in S$; in particular $\kappa(\mathcal{Y}_s, \mathcal{O}_{\mathcal{Y}_s}((K_{\mathcal{Y}_s} +(1+\epsilon) \mathcal{E}|_{\mathcal{Y}_s}))) = 0, \; \forall s\in S$.
+is a constant function of $s \in S$; in particular $\kappa(\mathcal{Y}_s, \mathcal{O}_{\mathcal{Y}_s}(K_{\mathcal{Y}_s} +(1+\epsilon) \mathcal{E}|_{\mathcal{Y}_s})) = 0, \; \forall s\in S$.
 Thus, for any $s \in S, \; K_{\mathcal{Y}_s} +(1+\epsilon) \mathcal{E}|_{\mathcal{Y}_s}$ is not movable.
 Then~\cite{MR3779687}*{Theorem 1.2} implies that for any $s \in S$ a good minimal model for $K_{\mathcal{Y}_s} +(1+\epsilon) \mathcal{E}|_{\mathcal{Y}_s}$ exists.
 If we run the $K_{\mathcal{Y}} +(1+\epsilon)\mathcal{E}$-MMP over $S$,~\cite{MR3779687}*{Theorem 1.2} implies that a good minimal $\mathcal{Z} \to S$ model must exist and by~\cite{MR3779687}*{Lemma 6.1} $\mathcal{Z}_s$ will yield a good minimal model for each pair $(\mathcal{Y}_s, (1+\epsilon) \mathcal{E}|_{\mathcal{Y}_s})$, thus concluding the proof.
-As $\mathcal{Z}_s$ is a good minimal model for $K_{\mathcal{Y}_s} + (1+\epsilon) \mathcal{E}|_{\mathcal{Y}_s}$ it follows from the definition of good minimal model that $X_1$ and $\mathcal{Z}_s$ are isomorphic in codimension one. \end{proof}
+As $\mathcal{Z}_s$ is a good minimal model for $K_{\mathcal{Y}_s} + (1+\epsilon) \mathcal{E}|_{\mathcal{Y}_s}$, it follows from the definition of good minimal model that $X_1$ and $\mathcal{Z}_s$ are isomorphic in codimension one. \end{proof}

 The following immediate corollary of the Theorem~\ref{rc.cy.log.bound.thm} extends~\cite{CDHJS}*{Cor.
 5.2} to any dimension.
-It relates the boundedness of rationally connected Calabi--Yau manifolds to the boundedness of the torsion index of the canonical divisor inside the class group.
+It relates the boundedness of rationally connected K-trivial klt varieties to the boundedness of the torsion index of the canonical divisor inside the class group.

 \begin{corollary} Fix a positive integer $d$.
 Let $\mathfrak{C}$ be the set of varieties $X$ satisfying the following hypotheses: \begin{enumerate} \item $X$ is a klt projective variety of dimension $d$, \item $X$ is rationally connected, and \item $K_X \equiv 0$. \end{enumerate} Then, $\mathfrak{C}$ is bounded up to flops if and only if there exists a positive integer $l=l(d)$ such that $lK_X \sim 0$ for any $X \in \mathfrak{C}$. \end{corollary}